leiless/quicklook_plugin/README.md

 ```

 In side `Finder`, open a directory with supported-UTI files, so your  Quick Look plugin can be invoked to generate thumbnail/preview

+Alternatively, you can use [qlmanage(1)](x-man-page://1/qlmanage) command line utility to generate thumbnail/preview manually

 ### Debugging